theclubco2025/Node.JsDigitalMenuLocalDev/docs/FAIL_LOG.md

 - Symptom: 501 DATABASE_URL required on production writes.
 - SOP:
   - In Vercel → Project → Settings → Environment Variables, set DATABASE_URL + ADMIN_TOKEN for Production and Preview.
 Re-deploy.
+  - Set shared secrets (DATABASE_URL, ADMIN_TOKEN, AI keys) to “All Environments” so Production and Preview stay in sync; keep dev-only overrides in .env.local.